MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

     You should get a message that the command completed successfully.

-    > **Note**: If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
+    > [!Note] If the last command fails, it possibly takes more time until the **EDM_DataUploaders** group membership is applied.
 It can take up to one hour until it is possible to download the schema file.
 If it fails proceed to the next task and return to this step later.

 1. Hash the database file and upload it to the EDM-based classification sensitive information type by running the following script in PowerShell: